SerenityOS/serenity/CONTRIBUTING.md

 ## On ideologically motivated changes

-This is a purely technical project.
-As such, it is not an appropriate arena to advertise your personal politics or religious beliefs.
-Any changes that appear ideologically motivated will be rejected.
+Serenity's goal is to enable collaboration between as many groups as *reasonably* possible, and we welcome contributions that make the project more accessisble to people.

+However, Serenity is intended to be a purely technical exercise, in the sense of it not being meant to invoke any sociopolitical change.
+We explicitly try to avoid drama or getting involved in "external" culture wars, and can reject changes that we feel to be sensitive.

+For instance, we can reject changes promoting dogwhistles, religious beliefs—which are unambiguously off-topic—or real-world political candidates.

+We may miss the mark sometimes, but we encourage good-faith dialogue over anger.